-The size of the southern resident community has been known since the first complete photoidentification census in 1976, and was estimated for the years prior to that (Olesiuk et al. 1990, unpublished data CWR).
-Figure 2 shows the size of each pod as well as the fluctuation in the total population of the southern resident community from 1974-2003.
+The size of the Southern Resident community has been known since the first complete photo-identification census in 1976 (CWR unpublished data).
+Figure 2 shows the size of each pod as well as the fluctuation in the total population of the Southern Resident community from 1976-2017.

-3 Note that there are small discrepancies in the southern resident counts in the literature due to different methods of recording when whales are considered to enter or leave the population.
-For example Krahn et al. (2004) report 83 southern residents in 2003
+2 Note that there are small discrepancies in the Southern Resident counts in the literature due to different methods of recording when whales are considered to enter or leave the population.

-Figure 2 Population size and trends for southern resident killer whales from 1974-2003.
-Source: Unpublished data from the Centre for Whale Research
+Figure 2.
+Population size and trends for Southern Resident Killer Whales from 1976-2017.
+Data source: Center for Whale Research (unpublished).

-Although the southern resident community was likely increasing in size in the early 1960s, the number of whales in the community dropped dramatically in the late 1960s and early 1970s due to live capture for aquariums (Bigg and Wolman 1975).
-A total of 47 individuals that are known or likely to have been southern residents were captured and removed from the population (Bigg et al. 1990).
-The population increased 19% (3.1% per year) from a low of 70 after the live-captures ended in 1973 to 83 whales in 1980, although the growth rate varied by pod (Figure 2).
+Although the Southern Resident community was likely increasing in size in the early 1960s, the number of whales in the community dropped dramatically in the late 1960s and early 1970s due to live capture for aquariums (Bigg and Wolman 1975).
+A total of 47 individuals that are known or likely to have been Southern Residents were captured and removed from the population (Bigg et al. 1990), indicating that the population was likely larger prior to these captures than in subsequent decades.
+The population increased 19% (3.1% per year) from a low of 70 individuals after the live-captures ended in 1973, to 83 whales in 1980, although the growth rate varied by pod (Figure 2).
 From 1981-1984 the population declined 11% (-2.7% per year) to 74 whales as a result of lower birth rates, higher mortality for adult females and juveniles (Taylor and Plater 2001), and lower numbers of mature animals, especially males, which was caused by selective cropping in previous years (Olesiuk et al. 1990).
-From 1985 to 1995, the number of southern residents increased by 34% (2.9% per year) to 99 animals.
+From 1985 to 1995, the number of Southern Residents increased by 34% (2.9% per year) to 99 animals.
 A surge in the number of mature individuals, an increase in births, and a decrease in deaths contributed to the population growth.
-The latest decline began in 1996, with an extended period of poor survival (Taylor and Plater 2001, Krahn et al. 2002) and low fecundity (Krahn et al. 2004) resulting in a decline of 17% (-2.9% per year) to 81 whales in 2001.
-Since 2001, the number of southern residents has increased slightly to 85 in 2003^4 (unpublished data CWR).
-The growth has been in J and K pods, whereas L pod has continued to decline.
+Another decline began in 1996, with an extended period of poor survival (Taylor and Plater 2001: Krahn et al. 2002) and low fecundity (Krahn et al. 2004) resulting in a decline of 17% (-2.9% per year) to 81 whales in 2001.
+Since 2001, the population has fluctuated between 74 and 89 individuals.
+The population has not shown signs of recovery, and consisted of 74 members in 2018 (CWR unpublished data; Southern Resident Killer Whale Imminent Threat Assessment3).